Jaxus1/Dissenter-Bookmarklet/ANDROID_INSTRUCTIONS.md

 Bookmarklets currently do not work with DuckDuckGo browser.

+Bookmarklets currently do not work with Puffin browser.

 Bookmarklets currently do not work Maxthon browser.

 Bookmarklets currently do not work with Firefox Focus, as it doesn't have the option to add bookmarks.